The Witcher Season 2: Here’s everything you need to know about the second season of Netflix’s popular fantasy drama ‘The Witcher’.

 The Witcher franchise

-In August, Netflix finally released the anime film The Witcher: Nightmare of the Wolf, which introduced us to Vesemir.
+In August, Netflix finally released the anime movie The Witcher: Nightmare of the Wolf, which introduced us to Vesemir.
 The next feature in the ‘The Witcher’ franchise is the second season of the series.

 Meanwhile, a prequel titled The Witcher: Blood Origin is being filmed in various locations throughout the United Kingdom.
 It is a miniseries set 1200 years before the events of the original series.
 It will depict the creation of the first Witcher, as well as the events leading to the “Conjunction of the Spheres”.
 Season 3 of the series is in production.